SPUNIKNSS15/SPUNIKNSS15/Proposal/proposal.md

 to keep track of the various configurations and settings needed so that even techically unaware personnel is enabled to set up and administer network devices.
+Writing a new tool from scratch is reasonable as most of the existing solutions either lack some kind of functionality or depend excessively on other libraries and packages.
+Missing modularity therefore leads to bloated software that dosen't fit the users needs in many cases.

 #### 2. Project Idea